Mi-Flores/idea-templates/extractor_fan.md

 1. Initial Idea
 What did I observe?

+I observed the extractor fan in the kitchen.
+It has five buttons in total: one to switch it off, three numbered buttons (1, 2, and 3) that control the speed levels, and a final button with a light indicator.
+The fan’s design highlights input/output choices and varying intensities of control.

-2. What metaphor, image, or word came to mind?
+3. What metaphor, image, or word came to mind?

 Triggers, Levers, Springs, Connections, Electrical impulses, 180-degree rotation, Automatic manipulation, Data filter (data comes in and out).

 3. Date and context (where were you, what were you doing?)

-August 21st – I was in the kitchen and saw the extractor fan.
-It has five buttons: 1 off, 3 with numbers (1, 2, 3), and the last one with a light on.
+On August 21st, I was in the kitchen preparing food.
+While standing near the extractor fan, I became curious about its interface and how the buttons controlled airflow.
+Being in a reflective mindset, I began to notice how this simple household device resembled decision-making systems, where each option changes the output dynamically.

 4. Connections Map

 Related concepts: AI, Automation, Workflow optimization, Neural networks, Decision-making systems, Control mechanisms.

 Diagram / List of connections: